markgaffo/SampleMonitoringApp/README.md

 # Hopstial Sample Monitoring Program
  This is a final year project created for the use in Hospital laboratories.

+ The project can be pulled or the exe folder can be downloaded.

 ## How to use
   The program uses csv data which is generated from laboratory systems.